On the lookout for ethically-made women’s vegan shoes? Put your best foot forward with my top UK finds, featuring brands such as Veja and Novesta.

 Good News signature low-top vegan trainers are sustainably made from organic and recycled materials.

 The uppers are made from bio-degradable natural oatmeal organic cotton sourced.
 Meanwhile, the organic cotton laces are threaded through recycled metal eyelets.
 And what’s more, the soles are made from recycled material – a mix of car tyres and old rubber shoes!

 Novesta’s vegan trainers are made with a cotton upper and a natural rubber sole.
-What’s more, they are made in Slovakia, given them a lower carbon footprint.
+What’s more, they are made in Slovakia, giving them a lower carbon footprint.
 Find them on sale in the UK at Toast for £55.

 Good old TOMS UK* has some funky women’s vegan shoes in stock.
 I love this zebra print pair (£39.99) – they’d look great with skinny jeans.

-VEJA is not a completely vegan footwear brand, however, they do have many vegan shoe options in their collections, making it well worth a look in your hunt for ethical and vegan shoes.
+VEJA is not a completely vegan footwear brand, however, they do have many women’s vegan shoe options in their collections, making it well worth a look in your hunt for ethical and vegan shoes.

 Which vegan shoes are your favourite?